 My plant journey started when I was a child.

 I’d take myself off for hours, exploring the miles of fields and small woods that greeted me at the back of my parent’s house.

 I vividly remember the happiness and joy I experienced lying in glades of bluebells, the sun streaming down through the green leaves of trees that towered above me, deer only a few feet away.

 Nature was my playground, and my very conservative mother continually chastised me for having mud-encrusted trousers.
 Knees and backside caked in the deep smell of earth and humus.
 Green stained and grinning like the scallywag that I was.

-At school, I would run off with my friends across the farmers’ fields.
+I would run off at school with my friends across the farmers’ fields.
 Pick wild berries and nibbly things, and gorge ourselves on sweet chestnuts on frosty Autumnal days.

 And so, my love of the land deepened without even realising it.
 All the growing, flying, slithering, crawling and walking things on it were seen as friends rather than something to fear.
 Earth was good; dirt was good.

 At 19, I moved to North Devon and discovered land even wilder than I knew as a child.
 I suddenly found myself amongst people with vast knowledge of crafts, art and country-ways.

-I was befriended by a couple who would take me out on lazy days and show me the hedgerow larder right in front of my eyes.
+I was befriended by a couple who would take me out on lazy days and show me the hedgerow larder right before my eyes.

 We feasted on many wild edible plants, including fresh fish caught from the sea only 2 miles away.
 Good fellowship and good eating.

 Circumstances eventually required me to leave, and I entered the world of cities, concrete and steel.
 I never lost my feel for the land, but the responsibility of raising a small child meant that my focus went elsewhere and into earning a living.

-Over fifteen years ago, the call of the wild beckoned me once again.
+Over fifteen years ago, the call of the wild beckoned me again.
 So I forage and feast every day and receive what she chooses to give me from the Earth, continually learning the art of the forager.